haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 </a>

 Leave all other options to their default values.
 **_Note_** that you can fold and unfold the "Molecule 1 - input" section by clicking on the ▼ icon.
-This works for any section and subsection of HADDOCK server.
+This works for any section and subsection of HADDOCK2.4 server.

 * **Step4:** In the subsection "Molecule 2 - input", upload the PDB file for HPR.